About Museums In London

 National Gallery

-The National Gallery houses over 2300 Western European paintings from the 13th to the early 20th centuries.
+The National Gallery is one of the top museums in London which houses over 2300 Western European paintings from the 13th to the early 20th centuries.
 The National Gallery, situated in Trafalgar Square in the heart of London, honors some of the best Western European painters, such as Van Eyck, Leonardo da Vinci, Raphael, Degas, Cézanne, Rembrandt, and Van Gogh.
 It is among the best museums in London that tell the history of Western European art since no other collection has such a consistent level of quality.

 Victoria And Albert Museum (V & A)